 - What would your Best Self do?
-Don't know? -> Just suppose you do know. - What would a Super Selfer do?
+Don't know?
+Just suppose you do know. - What would a Super Selfer do?
 So what are you going to choose to do?
-Good choice. - Could you bump it out your bubble or bat it away? (do bump action or bat it away action) - Be a bouncy egg. - Let it bounce off your biosphere - Keep your pool positive - Stay in your lane - Get in your power zone - Child: I can't do it Coach: You can't do it YET - Child: it's too hard Coach: It's ok, one step at a time, Practice makes progress. - Child: Upset at getting something wrong Coach: That's great because mistakes are the way we learn, they make your brain spark and grow.
+Good choice. - Could you bump it out your bubble or bat it away? - Stay in your lane - Get in your power zone - Child: I can't do it Coach: You can't do it YET - Child: it's too hard Coach: It's ok, one step at a time, Practice makes progress. - Child: Upset at getting something wrong Coach: That's great because mistakes are the way we learn, they make your brain spark and grow.